Cables of thin knots and bordered Heegaard Floer homology: Introduction

 In \cite{hfk}, Ozsv\'ath and Szab\'o introduce a powerful knot invariant using Heegaard diagrams.
 In this paper, we study its simplest version, the knot Floer homology $\hfkhat(K)$, which has the structure of a bigraded vector space over $\F_2$, the field with two elements.
 Its Euler characteristic is the symmetrized Alexander polynomial $\Delta_K(T)$, in the sense that

-The gradings $i$ and $j$ are called the \emph{Maslov grading} and the \emph{Alexander grading}, respectively.
-It is sometimes convenient to make use of a third grading, $\delta = j-i$.
+The indices $i$ and $j$ in the summation stand for the \emph{Maslov grading} $M$ and the \emph{Alexander grading} $A$, respectively.
+It is sometimes convenient to make use of a third grading, $\delta = A-M$.

 Originally, knot Floer homology was defined by counting pseudo-holomorphic curves in the $g$-fold symmetric product of a genus $g$ Heegaard surface.
 Later, combinatorial versions appeared, including a method using grid diagrams \cite{mos}.
 The complex coming from a grid diagram has $n!$ generators, where $n$ is the arc index of the knot, so this method only works well in practice for knots with few crossings or for special families of knots.
-In this paper, we instead use bordered Floer homology, which generalizes Heegaard Floer homology to $3$-manifolds with boundary, and to knots in $3$-manifolds with boundary \cite{bfh}.
+In this paper, we instead use bordered Floer homology, which generalizes Heegaard Floer homology to $3$-manifolds with boundary, and to knots in $3$-manifolds with boundary \cite{bfh2}.
 The beauty of this theory is that it allows us to compute invariants for a space by cutting the space into simpler pieces, and studying the pieces and their gluing instead.
-We apply the bordered method to cables of thin knots.
+This approach is particularly well suited for studying knot satellites.
+It was used by Levine to study generalizations of Bing and Whitehead doubles \cite{lev9, lev10}.
+Here, we apply the bordered method to cables of thin knots.
+Our Corollary \ref{pq} has since been generalized by Hom to cables of all knots \cite{homthesis}.

 Let $K$ be a knot in $S^3$.
 Recall that the $(p,q)$-cable of $K$, denoted $K_{p,q}$, is the satellite knot with pattern the torus knot $T_{p,q}$ and companion $K$.
 In other words, if $T_{p,q}$ is drawn on the surface of an unknotted solid torus, then we obtain $K_{p,q}$ by gluing the solid torus to the complement of $K$, identifying its meridian and preferred longitude with the meridian and preferred longitude of $K$.
+Thus, $p$ and $q$ refer to the winding of the cable in the longitudinal and meridional directions of $K$, respectively.

 A knot $K$ is called \emph{Floer homologically thin} \cite{qalinks} if its knot Floer homology is supported in a single $\delta$-grading.
 Throughout this paper we will say \emph{thin} to mean Floer homologically thin.
 If the homology is supported on the diagonal $\delta = -\sigma/2$, where $\sigma$ denotes the knot signature, then we say the knot is \emph{$\sigma$-thin}, or \emph{perfect} \cite{jr2br}.
-Quasi-alternating knots \cite{qalinks}, and in particular alternating knots \cite{alt}, are $\sigma$-thin.
+The class of $\sigma$-thin knots contains as a proper subset all quasi-alternating knots \cite{qalinks}, and in particular all alternating knots \cite{alt}.